gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/DiogoAntunes/README.md

 *(getMeta in SaveVersion from package mindustry.io)*
 ![img_3.png](Assets/img_3.png)
 The SaveVersion getMeta method should be modified so that the logic in the constructor of SaveMeta pertaining to json and the map filter is done externally (in SaveVersion).
-This allows the correct variables to be passed directly into the record, so that the data representation class doesn't need to be aware of globally-accessed variables (from the Singleton Vars).
+This allows the correct variables to be passed directly into the record, so that the data representation class doesn't need to be aware of globally-accessed variables (from Vars).

 ## Divergent Class
 *(World class from package mindustry.core)*